seknox/trasa/CONTRIBUTING.md

 1. Ensure unit test and integration-test passes.
 2. Use go fmt to format your code
 2. If you have added exported functions/packages, update wiki and comments.
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+4. You may merge the Pull Request in once you have the sign-off of one other developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.